fredstro/hilbertmodgroup/README.md

 5. `docker-tox` -- run tox with all environments: `doctest`, `coverage`, `pycodestyle`, `relint`, `codespell`.
 6. `docker-shell` -- run a shell in a docker container
 7. `docker-sage` -- run a sage interactive shell in a docker container

+General commands:

+6. `clean` -- remove all build and temporary files

 The following command-line parameters are available
 - `NBPORT` -- set the port of the notebook for `examples` and `docker-examples`  (default is 8888)